DND–KMP Expressway

-DND–Faridabad–KMP Expressway (NH-148NA) is an under-construction 59 km long, 6-lane wide access-controlled expressway in Delhi NCR, India.
-It will connect the junction of DND Flyway and Ring Road at Maharani Bagh in Delhi with KMP Expressway at Khalilpur, Nuh district (near Sohna) in Haryana.
-Initially it was a separate expressway, but now it is a part of Delhi–Mumbai Expressway project.
-This expressway will have an additional 31 km long spur link from Sector-65, Faridabad bypass to Jewar Airport.
+The DND–Faridabad–KMP Expressway, formally known as NH-148NA is a 59 km long, 6-lane wide access-controlled expressway in Delhi NCR, India.
+It connects the junction of DND Flyway and Ring Road at Maharani Bagh in Delhi with KMP Expressway at Khalilpur, Nuh district (near Sohna) in Haryana.
+The NH-148NA is a spur (branch) of Delhi–Mumbai Expressway project.
+This expressway will have an additional 31 km long spur from Sector-65, Faridabad bypass to Jewar Airport.

-In Haryana, it will pass entirely through existing Faridabad bypass road.
-The HSVP has transferred the Faridabad bypass to NHAI for the construction of Delhi–Mumbai Expressway project.
+The DND/ Maharani Bagh interchange and Kalindi Kunj metro are the 2 entry points in the state of Delhi.
+In Haryana, it passes entirely through existing Faridabad bypass road.
+The HSVP has transferred the Faridabad bypass to NHAI for the construction of NH–148NA highway.
+The construction work was started in May 2021 and 20 km stretch from KMP interchange to NH-2 interchange at Kail Gaon (Ballabhgarh) has been opened on 12 February 2023.

+The 26km part from Sector 65 to Sohna in Faridabad has been opened for traffic in 2023.